ekutner/home-connect-hass/README.md

   This is most commonly caused by two reasons:
   1. The appliance must be powered on and connected to the Home Connect service to be discovered.
 Once the missing devices are turned on and connected, they will automatically be discovered and added by the integration.
   This can be verified in the Home Connect mobile app **but only while the wifi on the phone is turned OFF**.
 If the devices are active in the mobile app while the phone's wifi is turned off then please open an issue with a debug log to report it.
-  2. Due to some unreasonable rate limits set by BSH, there is a limit of about 3 appliances loaded per minute.
+  2. Due to some unreasonable rate limits set by BSH, there is a limit of about 5 appliances loaded per minute.
 If you have more, expect the initial load to take longer.
 The integration will wait for the service to become available and continue loading the rest of the appliances.
 You may have to refresh your screen to see them in Home Assistant after they were added.
+See more details in the next item.

+* **The Home Connect Status sensor is showing the value BLOCKED and nothing works**
+  Congratulations, you've hit one of Home Connects annoying API rate limits.
+It will get automatically lifted anytime between a few minutes and 24 hours.
+If you have many appliances and hitting this issue frequently then see the [Dealing with API rate limits](#dealing-with-api-rate-limits) section below.

 * **The Home Connect mobile app has some controls/data/events that are missing in Home Assistant**
   This integration doesn't know anything about any specific appliance, it is using the official Home Connect API to explore the available options for each appliance and automatically exposes them as appropriate Home Assistant entities.
 The type of entities is automatically determined by information received from the API.
 The Home Connect mobile app is using a private API that is not available to the public and has more capabilities than those in the official API.
 Therefor it is expected that there will be some data, controls or events that are available in the app but not in the integration, this is NOT a problem with the integration but a limitation of the API.
   **DO NOT open bugs or feature requests related to such issues unless you can demonstrate that the missing item is actually available in the API**

 * **I've restarted Home Assistant a few times and now all my appliances are unavailable**